 Primary residence, second home and investment properties are eligible.
-The occupancy indicated on the borrowers' signed application is sufficient to document that the borrowers intend to occupy the property as a primary residence.
-Occupancy should occur within 60 days of closing, unless one or more borrowers are military service members and the occupancy requirements in Section 3.3.2 are met in addition to loan meeting the requirements in Section 2 and the applicable AUS Product Eligibility Matrix.
+The occupancy indicated on the borrowers' signed application is sufficient to document that the borrowers intend to occupy the property as a primary residence, provided the risk variables within the transaction do not contradict the borrower's primary residence occupancy attestation on the application.
+Occupancy should occur within 60 days of closing, unless: (i) one or more borrowers are military service members and (ii) the occupancy requirements in Section 3.3.2 are met in addition to loan meeting the requirements in Section 2 and the applicable AUS Product Eligibility Matrix.